Emma Thompson on Her New Films and the Lies Women Are Told

 “The way in which I frame my past,” says Emma Thompson, sitting in her cool Manhattan hotel room on a sweltering late-summer day, “is always changing.”
 And yet some things stay the same.
 The poise, intelligence, and warmth of the British actress’s breakout early-’90s work in Howards End and The Remains of the Day has never diminished, and radiates throughout her performances in The Children Act, an adaptation of Ian McEwan’s novel that’s in U.S. theaters September 14 (and on DirecTV now), and as Goneril — opposite her old sparring partner Anthony Hopkins — in King Lear (streaming on Amazon Prime Video beginning September 28).
 Such consistent excellence is a rare thing, and as its purveyor knows, worth enjoying.
-“I don’t think,” says Thompson, a bawdier conversationalist than some of her screen roles might suggest, “that I have ever enjoying being alive as much as I do now.”
+“I don’t think,” says Thompson, a bawdier conversationalist than some of her screen roles might suggest, “that I have ever enjoyed being alive as much as I do now.”

 Your character in The Children Act is in a marriage where the couple’s love evolves in a way that isn’t usually shown in film.
 Did portraying that make you think about how your own view of love has changed?